Water Reuse

 - potentially reduces the amount of nitrogen a golf course uses for fertilization

-- addresses nitrogen pollution by diverting nitrogen from waterbodies to properties where nitrogen can be used by turf grass and other plants
+- diverts nitrogen from waterbodies to properties where nitrogen can be used by turf grass and other plants

 - reduces the demand on Long Island's sole-source aquifer